isomerpages/moe-bukitmerahsec/_our-merahan-curriculum/English Language & Literature.md

 **Department Vision**

-The English language programme aims to enable students to become
+The English language programme aims to enable students to become:

 * Empathize and confident communicators
 * Discerning readers
 * Creative inquirers